Steve Travis

-Steve Travis is a retired singer-songwriter, musician, recording artist and author.
+Steve Travis is an English retired singer-songwriter, musician, recording artist and author.
 He was born and raised in Colchester, Essex.
 His biggest selling albums are in the easy listening country style.
-More recently Steve Travis has been known for sea shanties including Billy O'Shea that debuted April 2021 on BBC Radio Essex with fellow musician and "Wellerman" creator Nathan Evans.
+More recently Travis has been known for sea shanties including "Billy O'Shea" that debuted in April 2021 on BBC Radio Essex with fellow musician and "Wellerman" creator Nathan Evans.